whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Expectation utilitarianism versus objective utilitarianism_](/types-of-utilitarianism#expectational-utilitarianism-versus-objective-utilitarianism)

-Objective utilitarianism is the view that the rightness of an action depends on the wellbeing it will _in fact_ produce, as opposed to the view we should promote _expected_ wellbeing (i.e. expectational utilitarianism).
+Objective utilitarianism is the view that the rightness of an action depends on the well-being it will _in fact_ produce, as opposed to the view we should promote _expected_ well-being (i.e. expectational utilitarianism).

 </details>